CemalUnal/nlp-assignments/Exp2/README.md

 This is the main class of the assignment.
 It calls the methods that reads and processes the given input file.
 And also it calls the method that implements viterbi algorithm.

 #### Accuracy
-Accuracy of my code is approximately 49.67 percent.
+Accuracy of my code is approximately **68.18 percent**.
+My code found the **correct guessed word count as 1772** and the **total wrong word count as 2599**.
 This value can be more greater if use larger and more accurate datasets.

 ## Shortcomings of My Code
 - Execution time is nearly 5 seconds.
 This execution time may be lower.